dcastrop/SessionCL/README.md

 ├── sessioncl.cpp
 └── sessioncl.h.in
 ```

 Under directory ./src, there is a basic prototype that uses `libclang` to
 to parse a C program, and traverses the `CLang` AST representation of the
 program.

-## Utils
+## General CLang and OpenCL information.

-General information, orthogonal to the project.
+General information, useful for manually testing/debugging the sessioncl tool.
+Includes information about the clang AST, and (Altera) OpenCL.

+### clang and libclang

-### Printing the AST in a human-readable way
+#### Printing the AST in a human-readable way

 * The `test` directory contains small C program examples.  **So far, no OpenCL
   program was added to the repository**.